noi-techpark/opendatahub-website/README.md

 Adding an Attribution (copyright information) to an image:

-1. Locate the file where the image url is set (usually a markdown file under `/src/content`, rarely a html file under `/src/themes/odh-fbe/layouts/page-name/list.html`).
+1. Locate the file where the image url is set (usually a markdown file under `/src/content`, sometimes a yml file under `/src/data`).
 It should look something like this:

 ```yml
 - img_back: "/path/to/image.png" # The path to the image